-6 month 12 month

-competency reviews competency reviews

-for aircraft equipped to carry 11 or more persons > for aircraft equipped to carry 10 persons or fewer

-for aircraft with 2 or more engines > for aircraft with only one engine

-this is not required this is not required

-if you have been if you have been

-issued the jump pilot issued the jump pilot
+6 month competency reviews 12 month competency reviews for aircraft equipped to carry 11 or more persons for aircraft equipped to carry 10 persons or fewer for aircraft with 2 or more engines for aircraft with only one engine this is not required if you have been issued the jump pilot authorisation within that last 6 months. this is not required if you have been issued the jump pilot authorisation within that last 12 months.

-authorisation within authorisation within

-that last 6 months. that last 12 months.